 Our Founder started this organization to help victims of child sex crimes.
-Over the years, we have helped people struggling with Post Traumatic Stress Disorders (PTSD).
+Over the years, we have helped people struggling with PTSD disorders.
 We have also offered assistance to people with chronic illnesses.
 We are preparing to offer assistance to adults and children whose crime cases have not been resolved in the courts.
-We are going to offer trauma victims horse time as a form of equine therapy.
+We are going to offer trauma victims horse time.
 We are prepared to have our staff help victims find justice.
 Healing is difficult without justice being resolved for the victim.

-We are working to become the first operation to offer individuals with disabilities the same driving options as every other rider.
+We are working to become the first operation to offer physically impaired visitors the same driving options as every other rider.
 We have been testing a specially adapted cart with great success.
 We will be offering disabled clients the option of riding with the rest of their group.

 We are currently starting the process of using a heart rate monitor to establish the speed, distance, and recommended weight for the three different size ponies in our program.
 This research work will help us identify the best size pony or horse for every guest with a physical disability.